lorenzsp/LISAI/README.md

 The event will feature:

-- Keynote talks on machine learning, Bayesian inference, and gravitational wave astronomy
+- Keynote talks on machine learning, Bayesian inference, and ESA activities for LISA
 - Hands-on tutorials on simulation-based inference and deep learning techniques
 - Team-based projects addressing real LISA data analysis challenges
-- Collaborative sessions with early-career researchers and senior experts
-- Networking and interdisciplinary collaboration

 ### Why This Matters